kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(a\) No person may operate a certificated training center without, or in violation of, a training center certificate and training specifications issued under this part.

-\(b\) An applicant will be issued a training center certificate and training specifications with appropriate limitations if the applicant shows that it has adequate facilities, equipment, personnel, and courseware required by §142.11 to conduct training approved under §142.37.
+\(b\) An applicant will be issued a training center certificate and training specifications with appropriate limitations if the applicant shows that it has adequate facilities, equipment, personnel, and courseware required by [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.11   Application for issuance or amendment.|§142.11]] to conduct training approved under [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.37   Approval of flight aircrew training program.|§142.37]].

 ### §142.7   Duration of a certificate.